-Dave Cornell enters his 13th season as a member of the Connecticut College men’s lacrosse coaching staff in 2018-19.
-After serving as the head coach for 12 seasons, he will be the associate head coach of the program for the 2019 season.
+Dave Cornell enters his 14th season as a member of the Connecticut College men’s lacrosse coaching staff in 2019-20.
+After serving as the head coach for 12 seasons between 2007 and 2018 and the associate head coach in 2019, he resume dhis duties as the pilot of the program beginning on May 25, 2019.

-Cornell has helped Connecticut College register a 100-90 record overall.
+Cornell has helped Connecticut College register a 100-90 record overall as the head coach.
 The Camels have also produced four USILA All-Americans and an additional 10 USILA All-America Honorable Mention selections with him on the sidelines.
 Faceoff specialist Ben Parens ’18 recently became the first player in program history to be named a USILA All-America First Team selection twice and also recognized as the nation’s faceoff specialist of the year in each season.

 The Camels have most notably earned their first two NCAA Tournament appearances in program history in 2010 and 2012 under Cornell’s guidance.
 The 2010 squad finished with a 14-3 record, hosted an NCAA Tournament game against Rochester Institute of Technology, set a school record by opening the season with 13 straight wins, and climbed all the way up to No. 6 in the United States Intercollegiate Lacrosse Association (USILA) National Poll.
 Cornell was also named the NESCAC and New England Intercollegiate Lacrosse Association (NEILA) Coach of the Year for his efforts.